cartalyst/converter/docs/introduction/index.md

 A framework agnostic measurement conversion and formatting package featuring multiple types of measurements and currency conversion.

-The package follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested.
+The package follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested with 100% code coverage.

 ## Getting started